History of the Russian language

 Russian is an East Slavic language of the Indo-European family.
 All Indo-European languages are descendants of a single prehistoric language, reconstructed as Proto-Indo-European, spoken sometime in the Neolithic era.
 Although no written records remain, much of the culture and religion of the Proto-Indo-European people can also be reconstructed based on their daughter cultures traditionally and continuing to inhabit most of Europe and South Asia, areas to where the Proto-Indo-Europeans migrated from their original homeland.

+Periodization

+No single periodization is universally accepted, but the history of the Russian language is sometimes divided into the following periods: